move47/Network-Security-and-Measurement/Spam/README.md

+## Spamalytics: An Empirical Analysis of Spam Marketing Conversion
 ### 1) What are the main contributions of this paper (”Spamalytics: An Empirical Analysis of Spam Marketing Conversion”)?
 The paper broadly studies spam behavior and presents an approach to measure spam’s suc- cess rate.
 The measurements are carried out using the Storm botnet and its spamming agents.